Are you confused about what an ISO Management System is?

 The sat-nav also helped to keep you safe.
 Warning you of sharp turns, changes in speed and crossings.

 In summary, having a sat-nav is just like having Management Systems.
 Management Systems ensure you have the right process in place, that your team are trained and fully aware of how to effectively carry out your service and meet targets.
-Management Systems ensure that you are consistent in what you do, progressing towards your goal destination, and doing so in a manner which is as safe as possible and minimizes resource wastage.
+Management Systems ensure that you are consistent in what you do, progressing towards your goal destination, and doing so in a manner which is as safe as possible and minimises resource wastage.

 Formally speaking, a Management System consists of a number of processes and procedures which a business will follow as they go about providing their products and services.
 The function of Management System guidelines is to help businesses fulfil certain goals - the most common of which are: